-The potential impact of the PDS programme on an individual's human rights has also been considered.
+The potential impact of the PDS QIF 2nd Edition on an individual's human rights has also been considered.
 The programme will follow the PANEL principles of the Charter of Rights for People with Dementia and their Carers in Scotland (2009).
 See Appendix A.